PDF(152.2 KB) View with Adobe Reader on a variety of devices

 BGP Support for IP Prefix Import

-Global IPv4 unicast or multicast prefixes are defined as match criteria for the import route map with the standard Cisco filtering mechanisms like an IP access-list or an IP prefix-list.
+Global IPv4 unicast or multicast prefixes are defined as matched criteria for the import route map by the standard Cisco mechanisms like an IP access-list or an IP prefix-list:

 access-list 50 permit 10.10.1.0 0.0.0.255 or ip prefix-list GLOBAL permit 10.10.1.0/24

-The IP prefixes that are defined for import are then processed through a match clause in a route map.
-IP prefixes that pass through the route map are imported into the VRF.
+The IP prefixes that are defined for import and then are processed through a match clause in a route map.
+IP prefixes that pass through the route map are imported into the VRF:

 route-mapGLOBAL_TO_VRFpermit 10 matchipaddress50 or match ip address prefix-list GLOBAL ! ip vrf RED rd 1:1 importipv4unicast mapGLOBAL_TO_VRF ! ip route 10.10.3.0 255.255.255.0 Vlan900

-This method requires to use Border Gateway Protocol (BGP) with VRF lite, which might not be feasible in all scenarios.
+This method requires you use Border Gateway Protocol (BGP) with VRF lite.
+This method does not work for all scenarios.